 Mail’s carbon footprint: How much CO2 does an email produce?

-Translated by Laura SteeghsThe internet has transformed our way of communicating forever - we all write lots of emails or WhatsApp messages every day.
+Translated by Laura SteeghsThe internet has transformed our way of communicating forever - we all write lots of emails and chat messages every day.
 But behind emojis and funny voice messages hides a considerable carbon footprint.
 The energy for our messages has to be produced.
 If we use fossil fuels for this, CO2 emissions increase with every sent email.
-In this article, you can find out how much CO2 each type of mail produces and how you can easily reduce your ecological impact.

 Why do emails produce CO2?